How to Improve Inventory Control: A Detailed Guide

 Which retail loss prevention measures are right for you?
 First, determine where you’re experiencing loss.
 You can start with:

-Once you have an idea of problems you’re facing, you can implement these loss prevention tactics:
+Once you have an idea of the problems you’re facing, you can implement these loss prevention tactics:

 Your store’s layout is a powerful shoplifting deterrent.
 Think about large retail stores that keep high-theft items under lock and key or behind the counter.